Caslus/wukong/README.md

 ---

-> wukong! is currently being rewritten, therefore some of the info may be incorrect or not even present at all...
+> wukong! is now discontinued and won't receive any more updates because of discord's new slash commands being enforced. you can still clone this repository and self-host it by making changes to the command handler, but i won't offer you any support at all.

 <h2 align="center">wukong!</h2>

-wukong! is a free and open source discord bot built from scratch mainly for learning purposes but also focusing on user experience. basically all i think a bot needs is either already present or to be added in the future. uppercase makes wukong uncomfortable.
+wukong! is a free and open source discord bot built from scratch mainly for learning purposes but also focusing on user experience. uppercase makes wukong uncomfortable.

 <h3>table of contents</h3>